 Subsequent editions of ATM featured a lead article by Everest, and many additional notes and comments, as well as Everest's name on the title page.

 Wally Everest designed and built the Old Town Pump telescope for his personal use.
 It remained in his garage for many decades, from there to be dragged into his driveway to offer splendid views of the heavens to his family, friends, and himself.
 It was his favorite astronomical instrument.
-He brought it to an early if not the first Stellafane Convention in the late 1920's and set it up on Breezy Hill.
+He brought it to an early Stellafane Convention in the late 1920's and set it up on Breezy Hill.
 There is no record of whether it won any competitions.

 In the late 1930's, Everest obtained a 21½" mirror (right), one of six that had been cast along with the final 200" mirror used at the Palomar Observatory.
 Most of these small mirrors were used by Corning Glass as test pieces.
 The mirror was ground to f/4.5, and is at its final polishing stage.
 None of the other test mirrors are known to exist.
 An educational display of the 21½" mirror is planned for the facilities of the Adirondack Public Observatory.